quorum-io/node/README.md

 *"In the struggle between truth and deception, let mathematics be the arbiter."*

+## Overview

+DIAGON is a peer-to-peer governance system built on biological consensus metaphors.
+Nodes form authenticated mesh networks within "pools" (trust domains), propose and vote on expressions using quorum sensing, and maintain replicated expression stores with content-addressed identities.

+The system uses S-expressions as its fundamental data structure, enabling homoiconic representation where proposals, votes, and all protocol messages share a unified format.

 Core principles:
 - Homoiconicity: Code is data, data is code
 - Content-addressing: The expression IS its identity